Automate your workflow with shell script

 So you will save time to write all commands repetitive again and again. and you just run script shell for one time.

-To correctly run your script you have to set up shebang
+To correctly run your script you have to set up shebang and give execute permissions

 to that file.